 Potting and Repotting

-Agapanthus blooms better when slightly root-bound, so there is no need to repot annually.
+Agapanthus blooms better when slightly root-bound just like the blood lily, so there is no need to repot annually.
 In general, depending on the size of the container and the rate of growth, you might only have to repot every four years or so.
 If you're worried that the plant seems crowded, take a division in the spring and pot into a separate pot, but leave the "mother" plant intact.
 One of the great advantages of these plants is the massed effect of flowers.